redis-field-engineering/mongo-connect-embedding-demo/README.md

 ./setup_rc.sh
 ```

+This will prompt you for your OPENAI_API_KEY, which you can get from your OpenAI account.

 ## Configure Job In Redis Connect

 To configure the job in redis connect, run the following _curl_ command: